LoKiToon/lokitoon.github.io/README.md

 This is a website that was created mainly to showcase artworks out of my passion.

 # TODO
-* A refactoring of the Expression playground ( in progress )
+* A refactoring of the Expression playground
 * Maybe implement lazy loading?
 Not sure..
 * Dark/light themes